ThobesForBros/Wired-for-Perfection/perfectionism.md

 *MC’s eyes widen in horror as the blue light pulses, illuminating the metallic glint in his friend’s eyes.*
 **SMASH CUT TO BLACK**
 ---
+**Scene 4**

+*MC struggles to move, his limbs heavy as if submerged in water.
+HadidaH steps forward, voice softer now, almost... reassuring.*

+HADIDAH
+  No more pain.
+No more exhaustion.
+No more failure.

+*MC breathes heavily, mind spinning.
+HadidaH extends a hand.*

+HADIDAH
+  You push yourself so hard, but I can take that burden away.
+You’ll never have to struggle again.
+No more injuries.
+No more disappointment.
+Just... excellence.

+MC (shaky)
+  But... what’s the cost?

+*HadidaH kneels beside him, placing a hand on his shoulder.
+The metallic sheen of her fingers catches the light.*

+HADIDAH
+  Just one simple agreement.
+Give me control, and I will make you more than human.
+Faster, stronger, smarter.
+The best version of yourself.
+The perfection you always wanted.

+*MC looks down at his trembling hands.
+The words echo in his head—perfection.
+His lifelong pursuit.
+His biggest frustration.
+A chance to never feel weak again.*

+*HadidaH tilts her head, waiting.*

+HADIDAH
+  All you have to do is say yes.

+*MC hesitates.
+His breath is shallow.
+A moment of silence stretches between them.*

+MC (whispers)
+  ...Yes.

+**FADE TO BLACK**